hkpeaks/peaks-consolidation/README.md

 ### Peaks DataFrame
 It is a workflow management system that helps you manage your databending exercises.
 The databending process is empowered by a high-performance calculation engine that can be worked in either streaming mode or in-memory mode.

-As for algorithms, parallel streaming for reading/writing files and querying is very powerful and can handle billions of rows even on a desktop PC with only 8 cores and 32GB RAM.
-The author had conducted some research in bioinformatics and had learned that RNA polymerase is responsible for transcribing DNA into RNA while ribosomes are responsible for translating RNA into proteins.
-The author was impressed by the high efficiency of protein production from transcription to translation, so the data processing of Peaks is somewhat similar to these biological operations.
+Parallel streaming is a powerful technique for reading/writing files and querying algorithms.
+It can handle billions of rows on a desktop PC with only 8 cores and 32GB RAM.
+Instead of using arrow as an intermediate of in-memory dataset, parallel streaming performs byte-to-byte conversion of input bytearray directly throughout ETL processes to output bytearray.
+This implementation model has been tested on many billion-row experiments for Distinct, GroupBy, JoinTable and Filter, and has shown remarkable processing speed.

 ### Peaks Releases
 It provided an all-in-one executable runtime for both Windows and Linux. https://github.com/hkpeaks/peaks-consolidation/releases